AKJUS/libgdx.github.io/_pages/dev/-contributing/from_source.md

 ```
 ./gradlew publishToMavenLocal
 ```
 This will build and install libGDX and all core components to your local maven repository with the current version declared in the gradle.properties file plus the SNAPSHOT qualifier (in our example `1.12.0.1-SNAPSHOT`).
+To use this version in your project, make sure that its build.gradle file includes `mavenLocal()` in the `repositories` section at the top.

 ## Publishing a Release version

 Publishing properties are defined in the `publish.gradle` file.
-To install a release version in your local Maven you can override the default repository by creating a file called `override.gradle` in the root folder with the following content
+To install a release version (i.e. a version that is not postfixed with `-SNAPSHOT`) in your local Maven, you can override the default repository by creating a file called `override.gradle` in the root folder with the following content
 ```
 configure([
         project(":gdx"),